kevinwatson/yamaha-tw200-history-book/060-chapter-05.md

 ## Color Schemes

-Though very little has changed year after year, Yamaha has changed the color scheme.
+Though very little has changed on the TW year after year, Yamaha has changed the color scheme, sometimes in small and other times in large ways.
 In the table below, I've listed the colors for each year.

+_**Table 5-1**_ Color Schemes by Year

 | Year | Colors: Tank | Tank Lettering | Fender | Seat |
 |---|---|---|---|---|